TymanWasTaken/aliucord-plugins-1/README.md

 ### WebhookTag

+Sets the tag text on webhook messages to "WEBHOOK" instead of "BOT"

+### NicknameCommand

+Allows you to set your nickname in a server via a command.
+It does not yet check if you have permission to do so (coming soon™️)

 ## Build instructions

 Building these plugins requires you do either have the source of [buildtool](https://github.com/Aliucord/buildtool) or the [prebuilt binary](https://github.com/Aliucord/buildtool/releases/latest) as well as a `config.json` in the same folder.